redhat-openstack/website/source/uncategorized/deploying-rdo-using-foreman.html.md

     (sudo, if you are not root) sh foreman_server.sh

 After a brief time, this will leave you with a working Foreman install.
+Before moving forward you need to open the right ports.
+I use lokkit: lokkit --service http lokkit --service https lokkit --service dns lokkit --service tftp lokkit --port 8140:tcp

        Further details are below in 'Finishing the setup', but first, go ahead and configure the clients:

 #### Steps for controller/compute nodes